-Our Veterans Department can help you or a loved one file asbestos-related VA Claims and secure potential benefits.
+Our Veterans Department can help you or a loved one understand asbestos-related VA claims and potential benefits.

 He is intimately familiar with the overwhelming number of parts and products containing asbestos used in construction and maintenance of military ships, planes, living quarters and work facilities.